-After the surgery, Sutures are removed from the chest prior to discharge and from the leg (if the saphenous vein is used) after 7 to 10 day.
-Patients are advised not to lift heavy weight or drive for the first four weeks to avoid any injury to the chest.
+After the surgery, Sutures are removed from the chest prior to discharge and from the leg (if the saphenous vein is used) after 7 to 10 days.
+Patients are advised not to lift heavy weights or drive for the first four weeks to avoid any injury to the chest.
 Exercise stress testing is routinely done four to six weeks after CABG.
 Patients are also counseled to stop smoking, reducing weight and dietary fat, controlling blood pressure and diabetes, and lowering blood cholesterol levels.

 The heart is a pump made of muscle tissue.
-The heart has four pumping chambers: two upper chambers, called atria, and two lower chambers, called ventricles.
+The heart has four pumping chambers: two upper chambers called atria, and two lower chambers, called ventricles.
 To keep the blood flowing forward during its journey through the heart, there are valves between each of the heart’s pumping chambers.

 Heart Valve Replacement (VR) surgery be done when valves are damaged or diseased and do not work the way they should.
 Conditions that may cause heart valve dysfunction are valve stenosis (stiffness) and valve regurgitation (leaky valve).

 When one (or more) valve(s) becomes stenotic (stiff), the heart must work harder to pump the blood through the valve.
 Some reasons why heart valves become narrow and stiff include infection (such as rheumatic fever or staphylococcus infections) and aging.
-If one or more valves become leaky, blood leaks backwards, which means less blood is pumped in the right direction.
+If one or more valves become leaky, blood leaks backward, which means less blood is pumped in the right direction.
 Based on your symptoms and the overall condition of your heart, your health care provider may decide that the diseased valve(s) needs to be surgically repaired or replaced.